dmarx/obsidian_vault/Variational Autoencoders.md

 - **[[Posterior Collapse]]**: Sometimes, the model may ignore the latent variables (a phenomenon known as posterior collapse), especially if the decoder is too powerful.

 - **Blurriness in Generated Samples**: VAEs are known to produce somewhat blurry samples compared to other generative models like GANs.
-This is partly due to the use of the reconstruction loss, which averages over possible outputs.
+This is partly due to the use of the [[reconstruction loss]], which averages over possible outputs.

 - **Choice of Prior and Posterior**: The choice of the prior and approximate posterior distributions can significantly affect the performance of a VAE.
 Research into more flexible distributions (beyond the standard Gaussian) continues to be an active area of exploration.